Seniors Not Acting Their Age: An adventurous descent of Togus Stream

 I grew up playing along the tiny stream.
 Until I was an adult paddler, it never impressed me as something that could be navigated.
 Beginning in 2015, I started organizing almost annual Penobscot Paddle and Chowder Society spring trips between the outlet of Togus Pond in Chelsea and Randolph where the stream enters the Kennebec River.

 A trip down Togus Stream requires some advance planning.
-There is no U.S. Geological Survey (USGS) gauge on the stream.
+There is no U.S. Geological Survey gauge on the stream.
 I consult the Sheepscot River gauge on the USGS website as an indicator of water level.
-Normally, a Sheepscot reading of at least 850 cubic feet per second (CFS) is necessary for Togus Stream to be a fluid entertaining descent.
+Normally, a Sheepscot reading of at least 850 cubic feet per second is necessary for Togus Stream to be a fluid, entertaining descent.

 Tides are another factor.
 The Kennebec River is tidal as far north as Augusta.
 A low tide in Randolph results in extensive mudflats at the bottom of Togus Stream.